Trois 2: Pandora's Box: Reception

 The film debuted in theaters on August 9, 2002.
 Bringing in $85,710 from 14 cites, it opened in 38th place on the box office charts with an average gross of $6,122 per theater.
 Although Pandora's Box received poor reviews from critics, it was enjoyed by fans of the Trois series.
 The film was nominated for the Blockbuster Award for Best Feature Film and Monica Calhoun received the Best Performance by an Actress award at the 2002 American Black Film Festival.
 Calhoun was also nominated for Best Independent Film Actress at the 2003 Black Reel Awards.

 Sequel

-On December 28, 2004, Columbia TriStar Home Video released Trois: The Escort, the third film in the series, direct-to-video.
+On December 28, 2004, Columbia TriStar Home Entertainment released Trois: The Escort, the third film in the series, direct-to-video.